The Edge of the Star Wars Galaxy launches

 The blue milk special (aka Eating)

 The goal for Galaxy's Edge dining is to be out of this world.
 And since cuisine is not a major fixture of the Star Wars films -- except the blue milk enjoyed by young Luke in "A New Hope" and green milk enjoyed by old Luke in "The Last Jedi" -- so the Disney chefs were able to use their imagination.
-Don't expect to find hamburgers or potato chips sold on Batuu. though you can get a Coke, with an Arabic-ish alphabet script (called Aurebesh) globe-shaped container.
+Don't expect to find hamburgers or potato chips sold on Batuu.
+Though you can get a Coke, with an Arabic-ish alphabet script (called Aurebesh) globe-shaped container.

 The menu includes meaty wraps at Ronto Roasters where the grill fire burns from a podracing engine.
 And at Docking Bay 7 you can munch on fried Endorian tip-yip (chicken) and sticky ribs from a kaadu, the lumbering animal that Jar Jar Binks rode on planet Naboo in "The Phantom Menace" and that tastes a lot like pork.